libsbmlsim/libsbmlsim/README.txt

     and follow the instructions.
 It will install libSBMLSim to /usr/local .

   = Linux  (64bit)
-    Download Debian / RedHat package of libSBMLSim, and type following command in your terminal.
+    Download libsbmlsim-1.1.0-Linux.tar.gz, and extract with the following command in your terminal.
-      $ apt-get instsall libsbmlsim-1.1.0-
+      $ cd /usr/local
-      $ yum instsall libsbmlsim-1.1.0-
+      $ sudo tar xvzf libsbmlsim-1.1.0-Linux.tar.gz
-    It will install libSBMLSim to /usr/local .
+    It will extract libSBMLSim to /usr/local .

 - Required software packages to compile libSBMLSim CMake(*2) is required to compile libSBMLSim.
 Please download